In short

 Usefulness and context: the keys to memorability

 A promotional product works when it is contextually relevant.
 It must address a genuine need in the visitor's working life or daily routine.
+Items that can be used straight away or in everyday working life are far more likely to be kept and reused over time.

 Examples of effective trade show merchandise